 Add a custom agreement metric to Label Studio

-Write a custom agreement metric to assess the quality of the predictions and annotations in your Label Studio Enterprise project.
-Label Studio Enterprise contains a variety of agreement metrics for your project but if you want to evaluate annotations using a custom metric or a standard metric not available in Label Studio, you can write your own.
+Label Studio Enterprise contains a variety of agreement metrics for your project, but if you want to evaluate annotations using a custom metric or a standard metric not available in Label Studio, you can write your own.

-Label Studio Enterprise Edition includes various annotation and labeling statistics and the ability to add your own.
+Label Studio Enterprise includes various annotation and labeling statistics and the ability to add your own.
 The open source Community Edition of Label Studio does not contain these calculations.
 If you’re using Label Studio Community Edition, see Label Studio Features to learn more.

 How to write your custom agreement metric